PurpleKingdomGames/tyrian/examples/routing/README.md

-# Tyrian routing example
+# Tyrian routing with Url-DSL

-This is an example of how to do routing in Tyrian using 3rd party library [https://github.com/sherpal/url-dsl](url-dsl).
-You should also add [https://github.com/scala-js/scala-js-dom](scala-js-dom) to your list of dependencies in order to get access to `dom.window.location.href` property.
+This is an example of how to do routing in Tyrian using third party library [url-dsl](https://github.com/sherpal/url-dsl).
+You should also add [scala-js-dom](https://github.com/scala-js/scala-js-dom) to your list of dependencies in order to get access to `dom.window.location.href` property.

 To run the program in a browser you will need to have yarn (or npm) installed.